uwescience/git-intermediate/Instructor-notes.md

 ***What if you want to contribute to a repo which you are not collaborator to?***

-#### Objective:
+*Exercise: forking*

-0. Use the repo importer to create a temporary copy of this repository for the purpose of the tutorial (change the name by adding the date).
+Use the repo importer to create a temporary copy of this repository for the purpose of the tutorial (change the name by adding the date).
 The students will practice contributing to this dummy repo, which could be deleted after the lesson.
 (This should be done before the lesson)

-Exercise: forking

 1. Show (best with two screens)
     - how to fork it, add a file, and submit a PR
     - how to review PR, discuss, request more details, and merge the PR.

 2. Ask students to add a file to the repo named after their initials.